-#3 Priority to dividend growth, not yield
+#3 Prioritise dividend growth, not yield

 How to Calculate a Fair Value

 The first thing we do consider the past 10 years of price-earnings (PE) ratios.
-This will tell you how the stock is valued by the market over a full economic cycle.
-You can then determine if the company shares enjoyed a PE expansion (price grows faster than earnings) or if the company follows a similar multiple year after year.
+This tells you how the stock is valued by the market over a full economic cycle.
+You can then determine if the company shares enjoyed PE expansion (price grows faster than earnings) or if the company has a similar ratio year after year.

 Dividend Discount Model

-When you look at stocks offering a yield of over 3% with a stable business model, the dividend discount model (DDM) could be of great use.
+When you look at stocks offering a yield of over 3% with a stable business model, the dividend discount model (DDM) can be of great use.
 Keep in mind the DDM gives you the value of a stock based solely on the company’s ability to pay (and grow) dividends.
 Therefore, you will find strange valuations when you look at fast-growing companies with low yields (e.g. Alimentation Couche-Tard!).
 Find out more about the DDM model and its limitations here.

-Best Canadian Dividend Aristocrats for 2022
+Favorite Canadian Dividend Aristocrats 2023

 Alimentation Couche-Tard (ATD.TO)

 In the long-term, dividend payouts should grow in the double digits, and investors should see strong stock price growth.
 ATD’s potential is directly linked to its capacity to acquire and integrate additional convenience stores.
 Management has proven its ability to pay the right price and generate synergies for each acquisition.
 ATD exhibits a solid combination of the dividend triangle: revenue, EPS, and strong dividend growth.
-The company counts on multiple organic growth vectors such as Fresh Food Fast, pricing & promotion, assortment, cost optimization and network development.
+The company counts on multiple organic growth vectors such as Fresh Food Fast, pricing & promotion, assortment, cost optimization, and network development.

 Growers by acquisition are all vulnerable to occasionally making a bad purchase.
 While ATD’s method of acquiring and integrating more convenience stores has proven successful, it is important for them to not grow too fast or become too eager, leading them to possibly overpay in the name of growth.
 The company acted in this way when they tried to acquire French grocery store Carrefour.
 Still, we don’t think the next acquisition should be a source of concern with the current management team.
-Since then, no other deal was on the table and ATD didn’t get as many accolades from the market.
+ATD announced its firm offer to acquire more than 2,000 retail stores from TotalEnergies for €3.1B.
+This will be interesting to see how the deal goes.
 Investors are also worried about the potential impact of electric vehicles on fuel sales, but we believe ATD will overcome this challenge by installing superchargers.

 Canadian National Railway (CNR.TO)

-The company has a five-year capital investment plan of approximately $20 billion for the period of 2022 through 2026.
+The company has a five-year capital investment plan of approximately $20 billion to be invested beginning in 2022, through to 2026.
 Only 33% of its CAPEX plan will be financed through debt, while 61% will come from cash from operations.
 Chances are that most of its acquisitions will happen in the US.
 We also like the company’s goal of increasing its exposure to renewable energy from 2% of its assets in 2019 to 7% in 2035.

 Fortis remains a utility company; in other words, don’t expect astronomical growth.
 However, Fortis’ current investment plan is enough to make investors smile.
 Fortis made two acquisitions in the U.S. to perpetuate its growth by opening the door to a growing market.
 However, it may be difficult for the company to grow to a level where economies of scale would be comparable to that of other U.S. utilities.
 The risk of paying a high price for other U.S. utilities is also present.
 Fortis runs capital intensive operations which makes its business model sensitive to interest rate.

 Royal Bank of Canada (RY.TO)

 Royal Bank counts on many growth vectors: its insurance, wealth management, and capital markets divisions.
 These sectors combined now represent over 50% of its revenue.
-These are also the same segments that helped Royal Bank to stay the course during the pandemic.
+These are also the same segments that helped Royal Bank stay the course during the pandemic.
 The company has made significant efforts in diversifying its activities outside of Canada and has a highly diversified revenue stream to offset interest rate headwinds.
 Canadian banks are protected by federal regulations, but this also limits their growth.
 Having some operations outside of the country helps RY to reduce risk and improve its growth potential.
-The bank posted impressive results for the latest quarters driven by strong volume growth and market share gains which offset the impact of low interest rates.
-As interest rates are expected to rise in 2022, RY is in good position.
-Royal Bank exhibits a perfect balance between revenue growth.
+The bank posted impressive results for the latest quarters driven by strong volume growth and market share gains, which offset the impact of higher provisions for credit losses.
+As interest rates rose in 2023, RY is in a good position.

 Telus has grown its revenues, earnings, and dividend payouts on a very consistent basis.
-Telus is very strong in the wireless industry and is now attacking other growth vectors such as the internet and television services.
+Telus is very strong in the wireless industry and is now tackling other growth vectors such as internet and television services.
 The company has the best customer service in the wireless industry as defined by their low churn rate.
 It uses its core business to cross-sell its wireline services.
 The company is particularly strong in Western Canada.
 Telus is well-positioned to surf the 5G technology tailwind.